rnakahara03/rnakahara03/README.md

 - 👋 Hi, I’m @rnakahara03
-- 👀 I’m love to read, run, and hike!
+- 👀 I love to read, run, garden, and hike in my free time!
 - 🌱 I’m a second year undergraduate studying Data Science and Environmental Science
 - 📫 How to reach me: rnakahara03@gmail.com, https://www.linkedin.com/in/ria-nakahara/